zamanianlab/ZamanianLabDocs/conda.rst

 name}``.

 As an example, we will use conda to install numpy.
-Numpy is a popular package used for scientific computing, typically computations that involve matrices.
+Numpy is a popular package used for scientific computing, typically computing that involve matrices.
 First make sure you are in the correct environment, then run:

 ``conda install numpy``